-While weight loss is a common goal of many people, if you want to take your body to the next level and build the muscular and strong body of your dream then working out is a must.
+Weight loss is a common goal of many people.
+However, if you want to take your body to the next level and build the muscular and strong body of your dreams, then working out is a must.

-If you work out to build muscle, you will need to readjust your macros to meet your goal – i.e., increase your protein intake in the form of whole foods or powder.
+If you work out to build muscle, you will need to readjust your macros to meet your goal.
+You may need to increase your protein intake in the form of whole foods or powder.
 You can also take workout supplements if needed.